HPrinz/asq-app/README.md

 # ASQ\* App

-**ASQ\*** for recommendation for like events, restaurants, shops, services etc. and get immediate answers from people around you who share your taste.
+**ASQ\*** any question and get immediate answers from people around you who match you and your question best.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).